stijn-dejongh/lovecraft_public_domain/raw_converts/hrh.md

 him, but was each time brusquely repulsed.
 He knew nothing, he said, of any mysterious plots or movements; and had no idea how the Kurds could have entered or what they wanted.
 His business was to study undisturbed the folklore of all the immigrants of the district; a business with which policemen had no legitimate concern.
-Malone mentioned his admiration for Suydam&rsquo;s old brochure on the Kabbalah and other myths, but the old man&rsquo;s softening was only momentary.
+Malone mentioned his admiration for Suydam's old brochure on the Kabbalah and other myths, but the old man's softening was only momentary.
 He sensed an intrusion, and rebuffed his visitor in no uncertain way; till Malone withdrew disgusted, and turned to other channels of information.